Scope development procedures

 Running a scope

-After creating a new project, you can run it by pressing the Run button on the left pane of the QtCreator or by pressing Ctrl+R.
+After creating a new project, you can run it by clicking the Run button on the left pane of the QtCreator or by pressing Ctrl+R.

 Note that by default, QtCreator will try to run the test suite included in the scope template and not the scope itself.
 Make sure the scope is selected before trying to run it :